Tatton Brinton

-At the 1964 general election, Brinton was elected as Member of Parliament for Kidderminster.
+Brinton was mayor of Kidderminster from 1953 to 1954 and chairman of the Kidderminster Conservative Association from 1955 to 1956 and again from 1958 to 1961.
+At the 1964 general election, he was elected as Member of Parliament for Kidderminster.
 He was re-elected twice, before stepping down at the February 1974 general election, when he was succeeded by the Conservative candidate Esmond Bulmer.
+During his time in Parliament, Brinton was joint treasurer of the Conservative Party, and was one of the minority on the Houghton Committee who successfully prevented the introduction of state financing of political parties.